-While Roback's model offers powerful insight into the processes that set regional wages and housing costs, it is perhaps too persuasive.
+While the model offers powerful insight into the processes that set regional wages and housing costs, it is perhaps too persuasive.
 There has been little research into the effects on the model of firm and worker heterogeneity and moving costs.
 Heterogeneity has generally been dealt with in a footnote noting that in its presence, the results hold for the marginal migrant.
 This marks a major departure from the original hedonic model of Rosen (1974), where the entire point is arguably to show the possibility of efficient sorting of buyers and sellers.
 The possibility of migration costs preventing the equilibrium described above was seen as making small deviations from equilibrium values possible, but has not been seen as either theoretically or empirically interesting.

-We make one minor modification to the Roback model.
+We make one minor addition to the Roback model.
 Firms and residents are still assumed to be identical in their preference or cost functions, except for an idiosyncratic component representing costs of moving away from their current location.
-Equations 1 and 2 are thus rewritten as equations 6 and 7:
+Equations 1 and 2 are thus rewritten as equations 5 and 6:

-6) $$\pi(w,r;A) - \underline{\pi} \ge \psi_j \sim F(\cdot)$$

-7)
+5) $$\pi(w,r;A) - \underline{\pi} + = \psi_j \square F(\cdot)$$ still valid.
+This means we cannot address the sorting aspect of location choice as well as Rosen does.
+However, it simplifies the analysis.

-$$v(r, w; A) - \underline{v} \ge \varphi_i \sim G(\cdot)$$
+6) $$v(r, w; A) - \underline{v} = \varphi_i \square G(\cdot).$$

-.

-F(.) and G(.) represents the CDF of the gains to migration for firms and individuals, respectively.
 This change means that, for any given location (or, equivalently, any given level of amenities), firms and residents have identical preferences for wages, rents and amenities in general, but have idiosyncratic attachment to the location (moving costs).
-Because their preferences for wages, rents and amenities are the same, the idea of the reservation profits and utility ($\underline{\pi}$ and $\underline{\nu}$) is still valid.
-This set of assumptions makes it impossible for us to address the sorting aspect of location choice as well as Rosen (1974) does.
-However, it simplifies the analysis.
+Because their preferences for wages, rents and amenities are the same, the idea of the π and ν is

 The idiosyncratic attachments to a city could arise for a number of reasons.
-For people, investments in social ties, location-specific human capital investments (as in Krupka (2007)), a sentimental and unreasoning fear of change, uncertainty about other cities or a difficult-to-replace job in the current city (such as an academic position) could all increase migration costs.
+For people, investments in social ties, location specific human capital investments (as in Krupka (2007)), a sentimental and unreasoning fear of change, uncertainty about other cities or a difficult-to-replace job in the current city (such as an academic position) could all increase migration costs.
 From the perspective of the firm, large investments in fixed capital, adaptation to local business norms or the use of locally concentrated distribution networks, as well as the personal interests of the firm's decision makers would generate similar attachment to the current location.
 In both cases, a purely idiosyncratic taste for the area could also exist.
 These attachments will vary across individuals.
 We find these assumptions so descriptively obvious as not to warrant further elaboration.3

-Equations 6 and 7 imply that the indifference curves used in figures 1 and 2 represent the preferences (or profits) of only one person (or firm).
+Equations 5 and 6 imply that the indifference curves used in figures 1 and 2 represent the preferences (or costs) of only one person (or firm).
 For any given amenity level, rent-wage space will be characterized by a field of V and Π curves, each representing a different person or firm.
-City population of households and firms will be set by the proportion of firms and households for which inequalities 6 and 7 hold, which is determined by plugging the left hand side of each inequality into the CDF of the idiosyncratic attachments (F and G, respectively).4 In general, for any given amenity level, indifference curves more to the left will be consistent with higher populations of firms and residents (because rents are lower for any given wage level), while indifference curves to the right will be associated with fewer residents willing to live in the city at those rent-wage combinations.
-With population modeled as continuous, this set of indifferences curves could be thought of as two surfaces in rent-wage-population space sloping down as one moves away from the wage-axis.
+In general, for any given amenity level, indifference curves more to the left will be consistent with higher populations of firms and residents (because rents are lower for any given wage level), while indifference curves to the right will be associated with fewer residents willing to live in the city at those rent-wage combinations.
+If population is modeled as continuous, this set of indifferences curves could be thought of as two surfaces in rent-wage-population space sloping up as one moves away from the wage-axis.